blbadger/blbadger.github.io/solvable-periodicity.md

 T'(3, 3, x) = \mathfrak f, \; \mathfrak f, \; \mathfrak t \cdots \\
 $$

 which is a different table by definition.
-Different Turing machine outputs (for the same inputs) can only occur for different machines, so we know that $T'$ differs from all Turing machines listed above whenever $a=i=x$, or
+Different Turing machine outputs (for the same inputs) can only occur for different machines, so we know that $T'$ differs from all Turing machines listed above whenever $a=i=x$, or at the $\star$ locations in the table of Turing machines:

 $$
 T(1, 1, 1)\star, \; T(1, 1, 2), \; T(1, 1, 3)  \cdots \\